The era of the founder Bernhard Heinrich Feldhaus (*1821 † 1900)

 Impressions

-Revolutionary technique for strap production
+Revolutionary technology for strap production

 1981